jslat2/BKFile/README.md

 =========Known issues==============

 1. Need to convert storage to sql.
-Currently TXT files used to store data.

 2. Need to add printing functionality.
 Link data to standard BK forms.